Nanny Taxes & Payroll in Vermont

 State Unemployment Tax & Rate

-In Vermont, the new employer SUI (state unemployment insurance) for most employers is 1.00 percent on the first $14,800 of wages for each employee.
+In Vermont, the new employer SUI (state unemployment insurance) rate for most employers is 1.00 percent on the first $15,400 of each employee’s wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Workers’ Compensation Insurance